menandmice/micetro_docs/guides/user-manual/ipam.rst

 Automatic assignment of IP Addresses
   The system administrator can configure Micetro so that you can create address (A) records without entering IP Addresses.
 When the zone is saved, the IP Addresses are automatically assigned using free IP Addresses in your IP Address range.
 If you want to enter an IP Address manually, you can type it in the IP Address field, but if you leave the field unchanged, the IP Address will be automatically assigned when you save the zone.
 If you have access to more than one IP Address range, a dialog box will be displayed at save time where you can choose the IP Address range for your new address records.

-Range Access (Management Console)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can manage access to scopes just as you can for other object types in Micetro, but there is one important distinction: you can set *Inherited Access* for scopes.
-When you open the *Access* dialog box for a scope, the dialog box has an extra section for inherited access.

-Checking the :guilabel:`Inherit Access` checkbox will have the selected scope inherit all access bits from its parent range.
-This means that whenever the access privileges for the parent range are changed, they will be applied to the scope as well.

-Clicking the :guilabel:`Apply access inheritance in child ranges` button will enable access inheritance for all descendants of the scope.
-This means that whenever the access privileges in the scope are changed, the changes will be applied of all descendants of the scope.

-Regarding other access settings, refer to :ref:`access-control`.

 .. _ipam-containers: